-There are three basic processes you can use to update a SPOT:
+There are two basic processes you can use to update a SPOT:

 - 1. Install additional installp file sets or rpm packages. - 2.
-Add or modify specific files, (such as /etc/inittab). - 3.
-Use the chroot command to run commands in the root file system contained in the SPOT.
+Add or modify specific files, (such as /etc/inittab).

 Note: You should not attempt to update a SPOT resource that is currently allocated to a node.
 If you need to update an allocated SPOT either you can shut down the nodes and deallocate the SPOT resource first or you can make a copy of the SPOT and update that.